Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Related Works

 \textbf{Reduce Space Amplification} RocksDB~\cite{dong2017optimizing} proposed to empirically reduce storage space amplification in LSM Trees by bounding the capacity of smaller levels based on the size of the last level.
 Since the approximate size of the last level is stored in the metadata, both LevelDB and Autumn can embrace this optimization with some modifications.

-\textbf{Data Sketch for LSM-trees.} Data Sketch procide approximate answers to a wide range of question with theoritically proven error bounds~\cite{zhao2021kll, zhao2021spacesaving, liu2023hypercalm, liutreesensing, karnin2016optimal, metwally2005efficient,cormode2005improved, zhao2022differentially}.
-For instance, the membership queries can be solved using bloom filter~\cite{bloom1970space}.
+\textbf{Data Sketch for LSM-trees.} Data Sketches provide approximate answers to a wide range of question with theoretically proven error bounds~\cite{zhao2021kll, zhao2021spacesaving, liu2023hypercalm, liutreesensing, karnin2016optimal, metwally2005efficient,cormode2005improved, zhao2022differentially}.
+For instance, membership queries can be solved using bloom filters~\cite{bloom1970space}.
 Filters are now widely used in LSM-trees based key-value stores to improve point read performance.
-New point filters, such as cuckoo filter~\cite{fan2014cuckoo} and quotient filters~\cite{bender2011don}, are developed to improve the accuracy level given a fixed memory budget.
+New point filters, such as cuckoo filters~\cite{fan2014cuckoo} and quotient filters~\cite{bender2011don}, are developed to improve the accuracy level given a fixed memory budget.
 To improve range read performance, researchers have designed range filters, pioneered by ARF~\cite{alexiou2013adaptive} and later followed by SuRF~\cite{zhang2018surf} and Rosetta~\cite{luo2020rosetta}, to skip disk access if the storage or file do not contain the target key range.
 However, range filters require much more space budget compared to point filters to support arbitrary key ranges.
 Given a fixed memory budget, range filters sacrifice the point filter query accuracy.

-\textbf{Hardware Acceleration.} Key-value stores can utilize the new advancements in specialized hardware to speed up their performance, such as FPGAs~\cite{huang2019x, jiang2023data}, smart network interface cards~\cite{li2017kv}, GPUs~\cite{ashkiani2018gpu}, persistent memory~\cite{vogel2022plush} and heterogeneous storage~\cite{yoon2018mutant}.
+\textbf{Hardware Acceleration and Workload Optimization.} Key-value stores can utilize new advancements in specialized hardware to speed up their performance, such as FPGAs~\cite{huang2019x, jiang2023data}, smart network interface cards~\cite{li2017kv}, GPUs~\cite{ashkiani2018gpu}, persistent memory~\cite{vogel2022plush} and heterogeneous storage~\cite{yoon2018mutant}.
 Moreover, techniques on multi-core CPUs~\cite{zhang2014top} and lock-free synchronization~\cite{golan2015scaling} can also improve LSM-trees performance.
-These hardware acceleration approaches are orthogonal to Autumn, as the \policy merge policy can build on top of these different underlying hardware architectures.
+Furthermore, when reads are skewed, Zhang et al.\ ~\cite{zhang2022bi} propose to improve read performance by moving hot data entries back to smaller levels.
+These hardware acceleration and workload dependent optimization approaches are orthogonal to Autumn, as the \policy merge policy can build on top of these different underlying hardware architectures.

+In the future, we would also like to investigate how \policy improves the performance of LSM-trees in multi-tier storage (e.g., DRAM, NVM, SSD) or helps reduce the costs in streaming database~\footnote{https://www.risingwave.dev/docs/current/data-persistence/} (e.g., data stored in local drive, distributed file system, and Amazon simple storage).
+Since Autumn automatically introduces more compactions in the lower levels and the lower levels with less amount of data usually reside in faster devices, we believe that Autumn may also lead to better performances in such systems.